Australian Economy

 Avoiding the cliff and the freefall into poverty

-For over 20 years, Anti-Poverty Week has campaigned for every Australian to have food and shelter.
-A University of Melbourne expert asks how far have we come?
+For more than 20 years, Anti-Poverty Week has campaigned to ensure that every Australian has adequate food and shelter.
+How far have we come?

 What we can expect from the 2023 economic ‘misery index’

-University of Melbourne experts say Australia’s high interest rates and low GDP growth are pushing our Economic Misery Index higher, but hopefully not for long.
+Australia’s high interest rates and low GDP growth are pushing our Economic Misery Index higher, but hopefully not for long

 The power shift in global economics

-Low interest rates and the shock of COVID-19 mean governments, not central banks now control the world’s key economic levers says University of Melbourne expert
+Low interest rates and COVID-19 mean governments, not central banks, now control the world’s key economic levers

 What could Australia’s clean energy future look like?

-The COVID crisis has created opportunities to accelerate technologies to make Australia a renewable energy superpower, say University of Melbourne experts.
+Amid the gloom, the COVID-19 crisis has created opportunities to accelerate existing and emerging technologies to make Australia a renewable energy superpower

 The impact of COVID-19 on Australia’s housing market